damianolodi/damianolodi/content/home/experience.md

     location: "Trento, Italy"
     date_start: "2018-10-01"
     date_end: "2019-03-01"
+    description: |
-    description: "I studied the technical and economic feasibility of an innovative multi-sensor device to be used on smart kitchen appliances.
-The results of my work were positive and I am still following the product development in its last phase before production."
+      I studied the technical and economic feasibility of an innovative multi-sensor device used on smart-kitchen appliances.
+The results of my work were positive and I continued to develop the product in its following phases.

 design:
   columns: '2'